Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 While Rovaniemi is inland and thus not quite as cloudy as coastal spots like Tromso, it can still get quite cloudy in the winter and that can impact your ability to see the aurora.

-I wrote this post during my January 2024 visit to Rovaniemi (and am updating it after another trip to Rovaniemi, in March 2024).
-After two weeks in January, it was only been possible to see the aurora twice due to the cloud cover, despite quite a bit of solar activity.
-However, I visited for just three days in March, and I saw an incredible aurora display!
-That’s just the luck of cloud cover for you.
+I wrote this post during my January 2024 visit to Rovaniemi (and am updating it after another trip to Rovaniemi, in September 2025).
+Despite spending two weeks in Rovaniemi in January, it was only been possible to see the aurora twice due to the cloud cover, despite there being quite a bit of solar activity during that time and the aurora being visible in other parts of the Arctic.

 Solar Activity

-The aurora borealis is caused by solar activity, when solar flares and coronal mass ejections (CMEs) emit particles that make their way towards Earth.
+Oh, yeah.
+The other thing you need besides a dark night and a cloudless sky is solar activity, since the aurora is caused by solar flares and coronal mass ejections (CMEs) which emit particles that make their way towards Earth.

-They’re then pulled towards the Earth’s poles through electromagnetism, which is why you have a much better chance of seeing the Northern lights around the Arctic regions than anywhere else in the world.
+These particles are then pulled towards the Earth’s poles through electromagnetism, which is why you have a much better chance of seeing the Northern lights around the Arctic regions than anywhere else in the world.

 When the solar particles interact with the atmosphere as they are pulled towards Earth, they create bursts of color: typically green, but other colors vary depending on what gas they’re interacting with and how high in the atmosphere the interaction is occuring.